 I was lucky enough to spend two weeks in Sydney Australia this past fall.
 I knew it was going to be an amazing trip so I gave a lot of thought about what I was going to use as my souvenir journal to document the adventure.

 Between the long flight and the time change, we lost a day.
-So I represented that by adding a blank calendar page form that day (shown below).
+So I represented that by adding a blank calendar page for that day (shown below).

 I took a screenshot of myself on Google map showing me in Sydney!
 While I was there I did journal when I could, creating placeholders for the photos (and screenshots) I knew I’d want to add once I got home and was able to print them.
 For this journal, I had all photos printed at mpix.com.

-My traveling companion was there for work for the first week, some was on my own durning the fridge few days to explore.
-I have always loved Sibella Court’s books and products so her shop Society Inc. was one of my fridge stops.
+My traveling companion was there for work for the first week, so I was on my own durning the first few days to explore.
+I have always loved Sibella Court’s books and products so her shop Society Inc. was one of my first stops.

 I also explored some of the beach areas on my own.
 My favorite was the Wormhole, which was a man-made path carved through the cliffs at Queenscliff Beach (past Manly beach) below the heart (there is a photo of my waking out on my home page).
 The story is that fisherman carved it in the 1800’s.
 Something about wanting to fish and keep safe from the sea monsters.